gdamjan/flask-totp-qrcode-login-demo/README.md

 secure cookie.
 If the secure cookie is not present, or it doesn't contain proper authorization, the request is redirected to `/_auth` where the user can authenticate.
 The above python app needs to set the secure cookie.

-a rpc call is made for each proxied request, but the proxing itself is made by the uwsgi offloading infrastructure.
+a rpc call is made for each proxied request, but the proxying itself is made by the uwsgi offloading infrastructure.

 ## Leaking of the cookie

+The secure cookie is based on `itsdangerous`, it can't be tampered with nor created without the knowledge of the app global secret key, since it's cryptographically signed.
+But the cookie is authorization equivalent.

 The secure cookie will leak to the proxied service, thus this setup is not recommended to proxy to 3rd party services (the benefits of that are also questionable).
 Maybe uwsgi will get the option to remove the cookie in a routing action.

-Anyway the real application of this solution is proxing to internal services that don't have good enough (or at all) auth support.
+Anyway the real application of this solution is proxying to internal services that don't have good enough (or at all) authentification support.
+Possible additions can be OAuth authentification and also adding access permissions in the cookie and rpc.

 ## Python 3